akshay2bhardwaj/testgit/README.md

 ```
 # .gitignore
 ## Add directory to .gitignore file which have to ignore
-/dir/ - any specific repo
+/dir/ - any specific repo\n
-dir/ - all folder or file anywhere with name dir
+dir/ - all folder or file anywhere with name dir\n
-FileNameMask - any file
+FileNameMask - any file\n
 /dir/FileNameMask - any specific file
-## Add file to .gitignore file which have to ignore
-FileNameMask
 ## Move to Untracked files
 ```
 git remove --cached FileName